Are you ready to end

 6|Diversify Your Income

 Who thinks they don’t make enough money?
-I’m sure a majority of us would raise our hand to this question.
+I’m sure a majority of us would raise our hands to this question.

-In retrospects, I’m sure a lot of us make enough money we just spend it on nonsense so it seems like you are barely scraping by.
+In retrospect, I’m sure a lot of us make enough money we just spend it on nonsense so it seems like we are barely scraping by.

 The obvious answer to end this frustration of not having enough money would be to get a second or third source of income.